Understanding your Care @ Work benefit through Harvard University

 Your Care @ Work benefit gives you access to multiple services.
 These are:

-Please note that caregivers on the digital, self-service platform are not necessarily licensed or background-checked.
-For more information on Care.com's security practices, please see their Safety Center.
+- Note: Caregivers on the digital, self-service platform are not necessarily licensed or fully background-checked.
+For more information on Care.com's security practices, please see their Safety Center and read about additional background checks available for purchase.

 Back-up child care: When regular child care is not available, back-up care services may be able to help.
-This program provides each benefits-eligible faculty or staff member with access to a total of 20 days per year of back-up care, including in-home child or adult care and center-based child care.
-(Use of the on-campus School Vacation Camp programs do not debit against these 20 days.)
+This program provides each benefits-eligible faculty or staff member with access to a total of 20 days per year of back-up care, including in-home child or adult care and center-based back-up child care.

-- In-home child care: This in-home back-up care service differs from the self-service Care.com database; Care.com has represented that these caregivers are Care.com employees, are specifically trained, experienced, and vetted to provide in-home back-up care.
+- In-home child care: This in-home back-up care service differs from the self-service Care.com database; Care.com has represented that these caregivers are specifically trained, experienced, and vetted to provide in-home back-up care.
 When you use in-home back-up care, you are gaining access to a smaller pool of caregivers and the professional placement services of Care @ Work.
-Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
+Days of this service count toward the overall total of 20 days/shifts (minimum of 4 hours, maximum of 10 hours) per benefits-eligible faculty or staff member.
 Information about costs can be found here.

-- In-center child care: Back-up care is also offered on a space-available basis through a network of child care centers (for children up to age 5) that contract with Care.com.
-Specific centers are visible once you are logged in.
+- In-center child care: Back-up care is also offered on a space-available basis through a network of child care centers (age range/limit varies by center) that contract with Care.com.
+Specific centers are visible once you are logged in to Care.com's portal for Harvard.
 Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
 Information about costs can be found here.

 - Back-up adult care: In-home back-up care for elders or other adults, including care for yourself when recovering from illness or injury.
 When you use in-home back-up care, you are gaining access to the professional placement services of Care @ Work.
-Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
+Days of this service count toward the overall total of 20 days/shifts (minimum of 4 hours, maximum of 10 hours) per benefits-eligible faculty or staff member.
 Read more here.
 Information about costs can be found here.

 - Care.com HomePay.
 If you have a household employee such as a caregiver or housekeeper, you may be responsible for household payroll, tax, and HR compliance.
 Care.com offers HomePay for an additional fee, but as part of your Harvard benefit, registration fees are waived (whether you have found your employee through Care.com or not).